AlperKaanGayretoglu/swing-tourism-agency-system/README.md

 # Tourism Agency System

-    This project is made by using Java Swift and MySQL.
+- This project is being made by using Java Swing and MySQL.
+- Project Status: Ongoing...